 The flight into Egypt window.
 Recounted in Matthew 2, the story relates how the Holy Family—Mary, Joseph, and infant Jesus—flee to Egypt to escape King Herod, who ordered the killing of young children to eliminate the prophesied King of the Jews.
 Joseph, warned by an angel in a dream, swiftly carried his family to Egypt, where they stayed until Herod’s death, fulfilling prophecy and symbolizing Christ’s presence in a world of darkness.
 The episode has long been a popular subject in Christian art, and Zettler depicts the episode focusing on the Holy Family’s determination under angelic protection.
 In popular piety, the event is one of the “seven sorrows” of Mary which she pondered in her heart.
 Author’s photograph.
 September 2015.

-WHO IS ST EDMUND OF CANTERBURY?
+WHO IS ST. EDMUND OF CANTERBURY?

 Nuremberg chronicles, Edmund, Archbishop of Canterbury (1493).
 Public Domain.

-St. Edmund church in Oak Park is named for English saint Edmund of Canterbury (c.
+St. Edmund church in Oak Park, Illinois, is named for English saint Edmund of Canterbury (c.
 1174–1240).
-Son of Edmund Rich, Edmund is also known as Edmund of Abingdon where he was born and made Archbishop of Canterbury in 1233 by Pope Gregory IX (1227-1241).
+Son of Edmund Rich, Edmund is also known as Edmund of Abingdon where he was born and who was made Archbishop of Canterbury in 1233 by Pope Gregory IX (1227-1241).
 History speaks of his parents as being practicing Catholics with his mother more fastidious and his father more laconic.
 Edmund, taking after his mother growing up, was considered a bit of a sanctimonious prig.
 Around the age of puberty, Edmund dedicated himself to the Blessed Mother and took a vow of perpetual chastity.
 When this vow of purity was later challenged by a young woman Edmund vigorously fought her back sufficiently that, as the young woman recalled, he called her “an offending Eve.”
 Edmund was educated in Paris but, starting around 1200, returned to Oxford to teach mathematics and philosophy in the circle of Stephen Langton (c.
 1150–1228).
 In Edmund’s time, Langton was an influential English cardinal and Archbishop of Canterbury who participated in the political issues of his day including the Magna Carta crisis in 1215.
 Edmund is remembered at Oxford for building a Lady’s chapel with funds from his teaching stipend and passing much of his free time in prayer.
-The site where Edmund lived and taught became an academic hall at Oxford in his lifetime (1236) and remains today part of the college of St Edmund Hall, claimed to be the oldest surviving academic society to house and educate undergraduates in any university in the world.
+The site where Edmund lived and taught became an academic hall at Oxford in his lifetime (1236) and remains today part of the college of St Edmund Hall (aka Teddy Hall), claimed to be the oldest surviving academic society to house and educate undergraduates in any university in the world.
 Notable alumni of St Edmund Hall include, at the time of posting, current British prime minister Keir Starmer.

 Edmund studied theology between 1205 and 1210 and spent a year with the Augustinian canons of Merton Priory.
 Afterwards he became a priest and doctor of theology and would take frequent retreats at Reading Abbey in this period.
 Around 1219 and for the next 12 years the eloquent, learned and virtuous Edmund financed his education by serving as treasurer for Salisbury Cathedral, preached the Sixth Crusade in 1227 (a crusade which led to a shared Christian-Muslim governance situation in Jerusalem) and garnered several influential English friends.